 Prof. Dr. rer. pol.
 Dr.-Ing.
 E. h.
-Jochem Heizmann, Functional Responsibility 'China'
+Jochem Heizmann, Functional Responsibility'China'

 With effect from September 1, 2012, the Supervisory Board of Volkswagen AG appointed Prof. Dr. rer. pol.
 Jochem Heizmann member of the Board of Management of Volkswagen AG with responsibility for 'China'.
 In addition, he holds the position of President and CEO of Volkswagen Group China.

-Prof. Dr. Heizmann was member of the Board of Management of Volkswagen AG with responsibility for 'Group Commercial Vehicles' from October 1, 2010 until August 31, 2012.
-From February 1, 2007 until September 30, 2010 Heizmann was member of the Board of Management of Volkswagen AG with responsibility for 'Group Production'.
-Additionally, from October 1, 2007, until September 30, 2009, Heizmann was member of the Board of Management of Volkswagen brand with responsibility for 'Production and Logistics'.
+Prof. Dr. Heizmann was member of the Board of Management of Volkswagen AG with responsibility for 'Group Commercial Vehicles' from October 1, 2010 to August 31, 2012.
+From February 1, 2007 to September 30, 2010 Heizmann was member of the Board of Management of Volkswagen AG with responsibility for 'Group Production'.
+Additionally, from October 1, 2007, to September 30, 2009, Heizmann was member of the Board of Management of Volkswagen brand with responsibility for 'Production and Logistics'.
 Furthermore, he was member of the Board of Management of Volkswagen AG with responsibility for projects in Russia and India as well as for the development of new production facilities in the USA and China.